 5. Aboveground utility transmission lines, not including electric transmission lines, shall only be allowed for the transportation of nonhazardous materials where an existing or new bridge or other structure is available and capable of supporting the line.
 When located on existing or new bridges or other structures with elevations below the one-hundred-year flood level, the transmission line shall be placed on the downstream side and protected from flood debris.
 In such instances, site-specific conditions and flood damage potential shall dictate placement, design and protection throughout the floodway.
 Applicants must demonstrate that such aboveground lines will have no appreciable effect upon flood depth, velocity or passage, and shall be adequately protected from flood damage.
 If the transmission line is to be buried except at the waterway crossing, burial specifications shall be determined as in subsection (C)(3) of this section;

-D. Construction or reconstruction of residential structures only as authorized in YMC 15.27.412(E);
+E. Construction or reconstruction of residential structures only as authorized in YMC 15.27.412(E);

-E. Improvements to existing residential structures that are not substantial improvements per YMC 15.27.200, provided the improvement complies with the requirement set forth in YMC 15.27.412(B);
+F. Improvements to existing residential structures that are not substantial improvements per YMC 15.27.200, provided the improvement complies with the requirement set forth in YMC 15.27.412(B);

-F. Water-dependent utilities and other installations which by their very nature must be in the floodway.
-Examples of such uses are: dams for domestic/industrial water supply; wastewater treatment and collection systems; stream crossings or wetlands; flood control and/or hydroelectric production; water diversion structures and facilities for water supply; irrigation and/or fisheries enhancement; floodwater and drainage pumping plants and facilities; hydroelectric generating facilities and appurtenant structures; and structures and nonstructural uses and practices; provided, that the applicant shall provide evidence that a floodway location is necessary in view of the objectives of the proposal; and provided further, that the proposal is consistent with other provisions of this chapter and the city’s shoreline master program.
-In all instances of locating utilities and other installations in floodway locations, project design must incorporate floodproofing and otherwise comply with subsection C of this section;
+G. Water-dependent utilities and other installations which by their very nature must be in the floodway.
+Examples of such uses are: dams for domestic/industrial water supply; wastewater treatment and collection systems; stream crossings or wetlands; flood control and/or hydroelectric production; water diversion structures and facilities for water supply; irrigation and/or fisheries enhancement; floodwater and drainage pumping plants and facilities; hydroelectric generating facilities and appurtenant structures; and structures and nonstructural uses and practices; provided, that the applicant shall provide evidence that a floodway location is necessary in view of the objectives of the proposal; and provided further, that the proposal is consistent with other provisions of this chapter.
+In all instances of locating utilities and other installations in floodway locations, project design must incorporate floodproofing and otherwise comply with subsection D of this section; and,

-G. Dikes; provided, the applicant can provide evidence that:

-1. Adverse effects upon adjacent properties will not result relative to increased floodwater depths and velocities during the base flood or other more frequent flood occurrences;

-2. Natural drainage ways are minimally affected in that their ability to adequately drain floodwaters after a flooding event is not impaired;

-3. The proposal has been coordinated through the appropriate diking district where applicable, and that potential adverse effects upon other affected diking districts have been documented; and

 H. Roads and bridges, subject to the regulations of subsections (C)(1) through (5) of this section.
 (Ord.
 2008-46 § 1 (part), 2008).

 15.27.412 Prohibited uses.